apache/airflow/docs/howto/define_extra_link.rst

 **Overriding Operator Links of Existing Operators**:

-For :class:`~airflow.gcp.operators.bigquery.BigQueryOperator` you can create the following plugin to override the existing extra operator links:
+It is also possible to replace a built in link on an operator via a Plugin.
+For example :class:`~airflow.gcp.operators.bigquery.BigQueryOperator` includes a link to the GCP console, but if we wanted to change that link we could:

 .. code-block:: python